-Yes Germany is on my dream travel list but not the Germany you may immediately be thinking of.
-Off the north western coast of Germany in the North Sea, (actually it is that far north Denmark could lay claim) is an island called Sylt.
-The island inhabits some thirty eight square miles and having lived on an island of similar size, I am guessing it can be navigated in under half an hour.
+Yes, Germany is on my dream travel list but not the Germany you may immediately be thinking of.
+Off the north-western coast of Germany in the North Sea (actually, it is that far north Denmark could lay claim) is an island called Sylt.
+The island inhabits some thirty-eight square miles and having lived on an island of similar size; I am guessing it can be navigated in under half an hour.

 Let's be honest this is a beach holiday in the North Sea from where I'd make the streamlined contemporary surrounds of the Fahrhaus Sylt hotel my accommodation of choice.
 Picnics and horse riding on the beach to a flash drive around the island in a Porsche all provided by the hotel.
-A very plush weekend complimented with a chartered private jet into Sylt airport.
+A very plush weekend complemented with a chartered private jet into Sylt airport.

 Best for: The jet set

 Foodie getaway around San Sebastian, from Hotel Maria Cristina